 And this is only to talk about voodoo, not other traditional African religions, which are also very present in these countries.

-On the other hand, surveys in the population of these regions state that those who are classified as Christians are often syncretistic practitioners of both Christianity and African religions, whether voodoo or other traditional animist religion.
+On the other hand, surveys in these regions state that those classified as Christians are often syncretistic practitioners of both Christianity and African religions, whether voodoo or other traditional animist religion.

 In Haiti, although 80% of the population is Catholic and 16% Protestant, around 50% are still considered to practice voodoo.